Version2beta/backbone-twidget/README.md

 I like this approach better than the standard Twitter widget that shows a user's stream.
 Using this widget with a search for the user will display conversations with and about the user.
 The same applies to a company, a product, a project, a package, an event - the widget shows people talking about your stuff, not you talking.

+To Do:

+*	Localize (localise?) the tweet times.
+Should show the timestamp in local time.
+*	Find links in tweets, and make them anchors.
+*	Link avatars, names, and at-mentions to the twitter account
+*	Link hashes to searches - but where, on twitter or in the twidget?

 Originally written for a presentation that @Arlen (paladin on GitHub) and I gave at web414 in Milwaukee, Wisconsin, USA on June 14, 2012.